DiLi-Lab/PoTeC/README.md

 Both factors are quasi-experimental and manipulated between subjects.
-The readers' text comprehension as well as their background knowledge in the topics presented in the texts were assessed by multiple-choice questions.
+The readers' text comprehension as well as their background knowledge on the topics presented in the texts were assessed by multiple-choice questions.

 More information is found in the following README'S:
 * [preprocessing](./preprocessing_scripts/PREPROCESSING_SCRIPTS.md)